metodologianavarrabiomed/mice-ext-val/README.md

 The goal of `MiceExtVal` is to give the users tools to externally validate models using the multiple imputation methodology.
 There are plenty of packages, functions, and literature to externally validate models in complete datasets but there is a lack of tools when we are working with multiple imputed datasets.

-Nowadays it is recommended to use techniques like multiple imputation by chained equations ([MICE](https://stefvanbuuren.name/fimd/)) to impute the missing values when they are present, the MICE methodology requires to realize as many analysis as imputed datasets are, as shown in the following graph.
-This package is generated to assist the users along the external validation analysis of Cox and Logistic Regression models.
+Nowadays it is recommended to use techniques like multiple imputation by chained equations ([MICE](https://stefvanbuuren.name/fimd/)) to impute the missing values when they are present.
+The MICE methodology requires to realize as many analysis as imputed datasets are, as shown in the following graph.

 ```mermaid
 flowchart LR